Siberian tiger: Attacks on humans

 Zookeepers in Anhui province and the cities of Shanghai and Shenzhen were attacked and killed in 2010.
 In January 2011, a tiger attacked and killed a tour bus driver at a breeding park in Heilongjiang province.
 Park officials reported that the bus driver violated safety guidelines by leaving the vehicle to check on the condition of the bus.
 In September 2013, a tiger mauled a zookeeper to death at a zoo in western Germany after the worker forgot to lock a cage door during feeding time.
 In July 2020, a female tiger attacked and killed a 55-year-old zookeeper at the Zürich Zoo in Switzerland.

 In culture

 The English name 'Siberian tiger' was coined by James Cowles Prichard in the 1830s.
 The name 'Amur tiger' was used in 1933 for Siberian tigers killed by the Amur River for an exhibition in the American Museum of Natural History.

 The Tungusic peoples considered the tiger a near-deity and often referred to it as "Grandfather" or "Old man".
-The Udege and Nani people call it "Amba".
+The Udege and Nanai people call it "Amba".
 The Manchu considered the Siberian tiger as Hu Lin, the king.
 Since the tiger has a mark on its foreheads that looks like a Chinese character for 'King' (王), or a similar character meaning "Great Emperor", it is revered by the Udege and Chinese people.

-The Siberian tiger is used in heraldic symbols throughout the area where it is indigenous.

-A drawn Siberian tiger was the mascot of the 1981 Bandy World Championship, which was played in Khabarovsk in southeast Siberia.
+The Siberian tiger is a national symbol of the Korean people due to its profound impact on traditional Korean culture.